PSYCH 708A/B : Clinical Neuropsychology

 - Critically evaluate an issue in the literature related to their seminar topic in depth, to demonstrate their ability to synthesise and critically evaluate research.
 (Capability 1, 2 and 5)

 |Case Studies||35%||Individual Coursework|

 |Assessment Type||Learning Outcome Addressed|

 This is a double semester course (708 A & B).
 During Semester 1, in a typical teaching week there will be 3 contact hours per week, comprising 30 hours of lectures or seminars and 6 hours of tutorials.
-That leaves a total of 84 hour across the semester for independent study (approx 24 hours for practical work, and 60 hours for reading and thinking about the content, work on assignments and test preparation).
+That leaves a total of 90 hour across the semester for independent study (approximately 24 hours for practical work and 66 hours for reading and thinking about the content, working on assignments and test preparation).

-During Semester 2, in a typical teaching week there will be 2 hours of contact per week (lectures, seminars, case study discussions), leaving 96 hours across the whole semester for coursework and independent study (reading and thinking about the content and case studies, work on case studies and the assignment and exam preparation).
+During Semester 2, in a typical teaching week there will be 2 hours of contact per week (lectures, seminars, case study discussions), leaving 102 hours across the whole semester for coursework and independent study (reading and thinking about the content and case studies, working on case studies and the assignment and exam preparation).

-The course will not include live online events including group discussions unless in lockdown.
+- The course will not include live online events, including group discussions.